lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 # Description
 A promise of our platform is access to credentialed teachers.
-Engineering/implementation aren't able to ingest novel customer onboarding flows into the platform "quickly", or provide realible deadlines to customers on when this work will complete.
+Engineering/implementation aren't able to ingest novel customer onboarding flows into the platform "quickly", or provide reliable deadlines to customers on when this work will complete.
 This is causing us to lose sales to districts, and is limiting access to our potential substitute pool.